View Gregory Peacock's Obituary on HoustonChronicle.com and share memories

 1961-2020

-Gregory Keith Peacock passed away on Saturday, the 7th of March 2020.
-He was 58 years of age.
+Gregory Keith Peacock, age 58, passed away on Saturday, the 7th of March 2020.

 Greg's relationship with God guided his family and decisions.
 Greg was the only one that could do Emma Jane's hair without making her cry.
 He assured Kelli that after Emma passed that he felt God would bless them with another child, Gregory West.
 In fact, when West was born, Greg was so excited that he had a permanent hunting and fishing buddy.
 He mentioned once that he waited 42 years to get married because he had been waiting for the perfect wife, which he was so fortunate to find.

-He loved spending time in places that inspired him: Jim Browning's Ranch, Lolli's Pond, anywhere on or in the saltwater, and snow skiing the mountains of Colorado.
+He loved spending time in places that inspired him: Jim Browning's ranch, Lolli's Pond, anywhere on or in the water, and snow skiing the mountains of Colorado.
 Those places released the storyteller in him, to the great delight of the lucky souls in attendance.

 LSU sports had its biggest fan in Greg.
 In fact, after LSU won the National Football Championship many of his friends said his boasting was nearly insufferable.
 A proud peacock to be sure.
 Throwing the ball with West was a particular joy, especially wearing purple and gold.

-Survived by his wife, Kelli and son West, and his mother Fleeta, he is preceded to The Lord by daughter, Emma Jane.
-He is also survived by his brothers, Everett, Steve and Doug; as well as his mother-in-law Leslie Prokop Teel, Gerald Teel, Lester and Katie Stiles, their children, Lester, Ford and Kendall who will all miss him "bigger than time."
+Greg was predeceased by daughter, Emma Jane Peacock and father, Marvin Peacock.
+Greg is survived by his wife, Kelli Jane Peacock and son, Gregory West Peacock and his mother, Fleeta Peacock.
+His brothers and families Everett (Della) Peacock and children Michael, Matthew, and Angela; Steve (Kari) Peacock and children Steve Jr., Sean, Kim and Kristine; Doug (Jenn) Peacock and children Alexandria and Daniella; brother-in-law Lester (Katie) Stiles and children Lester, Ford and Kendall; and mother-in-law Leslie (Gerald) Teel will all miss him "bigger than time."

-A funeral service is to be conducted at half-past ten o'clock in the morning on Monday, the 16th of March, at Chapelwood United Methodist Church, 11140 Greenbay Street in Houston, where the Rev. Jim Jackson will officiate.
+A funeral service is to be conducted at half-past ten o'clock in the morning on Monday, the 16th of March, in the Jasek Chapel of Geo.
+H. Lewis & Sons, 1010 Bering Drive in Houston, where the Rev. Jim Jackson will officiate.

 Following the service, all are invited to greet the family during a reception to be announced during the service.